Robust ThemeDec 09, 2019 2020-04-08 7:40

 By Chris Daily

-Innovation is about creativity and problem-solving.
+Innovation is about creativity, problem-solving, and continuous improvement.
 It takes a perceived issue and dreams up creative ideas to make it better.
 We see this daily in new ideas and technologies, innovative products, smartphone apps, and new and improved formulas for our favorite soda.

 You might think that innovation is linear - that it should be approached the same way for every circumstance.
 Not quite.
-In reality, innovative techniques are different depending on the problems you are trying to solve.
-Choosing from the various strategies is key to success and provides an edge in comparison to competitors.
+In reality, innovative techniques differ depending on the problems you are trying to solve.
+Choosing from the various strategies is key to success and provides an edge compared to competitors.

 Choose the Best Innovation Strategy Based on the Need